ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/telegram.md

 used for subsequent verification sessions even after restarts.

 Use `/setupgroup cancel` to invalidate an unused code.
 If someone else attempts to reuse an active code, the bot informs the requesting admin and keeps the code available until it expires.
+When an admin posts the code anonymously, the bot replies in the group explaining that confirmation is required and sends the issuer a DM with an inline Approve button plus the `/setupgroup confirm <code> <chatId>` command.
+Approving the prompt completes the link by reusing the original setup code.
 Previously linked chats are detected automatically so repeat codes do not create duplicates.

 ## Settings management